mediasuitenz/activedirectoryuserobject/README.md

 ## Options

-The second parameter to ldapuserobject is an options object.
-This allows you to configure what groups get looked up in activedirectory for a user, where to find the username on the request, what to call the key for the object that will be set on the request by ldapuserobject and so on.
+The second parameter to activedirectoryuserobject is an options object.
+This allows you to configure what groups get looked up in activedirectory for a user, where to find the username on the request, what to call the key for the object that will be set on the request by activedirectoryuserobject and so on.

 ### userName

-You can specify which property on the request ldapuserobject should use to look for the username as follows:
+You can specify which property on the request activedirectoryuserobject should use to look for the username as follows:

 ```js
 const options = {